Cray-HPE/docs-csm/operations/rack_resiliency/ConfigMaps.md

 ### Static ConfigMap

-For viewing the data of the Static ConfigMap used by Rack Resiliency service use the below command:
+(`ncn-mw#`) View the data of the Static ConfigMap used by the Rack Resiliency service.

 ```bash
 kubectl get cm -n rack-resiliency rrs-mon-static -o jsonpath='{.data}' | jq
 ```

 Truncated example output (the actual output of ConfigMap will be larger):

 ```json